 Marcos Evangelista de Morais, popularly known as Cafu, is a legend who donned the number two jersey.
 To begin with, he holds the record for most international caps by a Brazilian player.
 He’s also the first player in history to play in three World Cup finals in a row.

-He didn’t simply appear, but also impressed the crowds with his skills.
+He didn’t simply appear but also impressed the crowds with his skills.
 In 1994 and 2002, he led his squad to two memorable World Cup victories.
-In fact, he was the captain in their 2002 World Cup campaign.
+He was the captain of their 2002 World Cup campaign.